-- Deceased Employees: Dependent children of deceased employees who had more than 10 years of continuous full-time, benefits eligible service with the University at the time of death, will be treated as though the deceased employee was still active and working full-time at the time the benefit is applied for their dependent children.
+Deceased Employees: Dependent children of deceased employees who had 10 or more years of continuous full-time, benefits eligible service with the University at the time of death, will be treated as though the deceased employee was still active and working full-time at the time the benefit is applied for their dependent children.

 Students who are eligible and receiving an employee, spouse, legally domiciled adult or dependent child tuition benefit must remain in strict compliance with all academic, financial and financial aid policies and requirements, including but not limited to the satisfactory academic progress policy: http://www.luc.edu/academics/catalog/undergrad/reg_academicstanding.shtml

 Failure to comply with stated policies and requirements will result in forfeiture of the tuition benefit for current or future terms.

 None at this time